modelon-community/Assimulo/doc/sphinx/source/tutorial_philo.rst

 together with its initial values and special properties, e.g. events.

-The problem class collects the complete mathematical description without refering to the solution process or solution control parameters.
+The problem class collects the complete mathematical description without referring to the solution process or solution control parameters.

 The formulation of the problem might differ, it might be an implicit problem (often also called a differential-algebraic system),